 As a psychologist whose business is helping people change, I am not surprised by these findings.
 Every day I see people harness their brain powers to make profound changes in their personalities, their relationships, and their lives.

 3 Ways to Harness Your Brain’s Power to Change Your Life

 - Own your power to change: Many people use their own power against themselves.
 If you believe that you cannot change, your brain will make it so.
 It is vital to flip that false notion on its head.
 Claim your power.
 Own it.
 And start using it.

-- Believe in yourself: Scores of lovely people walk around this world feeling unworthy, invalid, or invisible (a result of Childhood Emotional Neglect).
-Others may feel unlovable, anxious, angry or hopeless.
+- Believe in yourself: Scores of fine people walk around this world feeling unworthy, invalid, or invisible (a result of Childhood Emotional Neglect).
+Others may feel unlovable, anxious, angry, or hopeless.
 If any of these words describe you, you can begin to use the power of your brain.
 Picture yourself in vivid color, exuding confidence and strength.
 Imagine yourself being and owning who you truly are.
 See that you are worthy and that you bring value to those around you.

 Of all of the things in this world that you can believe in, none are as important as you.

 So make a conscious decision.
 Wish it, believe it, imagine it.
 Your brain can make it so.